freifunk/www.freifunk.net/wp-plugins/ffcommunitymap/readme.txt

 Tested up to: 4.4.1
 Stable tag: 3.0

+Displays the freifunk community map and/or the freifunk community table

 == Description ==

 This plugin provides a shortcode to display the well known freifunk community map: [ffcommunitymap]